Ah Pook Is Here

-Ah Puch Is Here

-Inspired by the potential of combining words and images in a deeper, longer format, Burroughs and Mc Neill began work on a full-length "visual novel".
-After a year of research and preliminary design, the text of the book had expanded from 11 pages to 50, and a complete mockup had been produced.
-By this point, the work had been renamed Ah Puch Is Here in reference to the Mayan Death God, Ah Puch/Cizin.
+After a year of research and preliminary design the text of the book had expanded from 11 pages to 50, and a complete mockup had been produced.
+By this point, the work had been renamed Ah Puch Is Here in reference to the Mayan Death God.
+Straight Arrow Books in San Francisco agreed to publish the proposed work in 1971 as a "Word/Image novel" which was to comprise 120 pages, some of integrated text and image, some of text alone and some which featured only pictures.

-The project tackled weighty ideas: death, time, control, media, and power structures.
-It was deeply surreal, satirical, and philosophical, in line with Burroughs' preoccupations.
-The form the two men envisioned was multi-modal, combining text, visual storytelling, fine art, and even speculative ideas about future reading technologies (like animated books or interactive media).

-In 1971, the San Francisco-based Straight Arrow Books (publisher of Rolling Stone magazine) agreed to publish the proposed work as a "Word/Image novel"; in 1973, Mc Neill moved to San Francisco from London to finish the project.
-However, the small advance offered by the publisher made any more than a few months of working full-time on the project impossible, and when Straight Arrow closed in 1974, the book was without a publisher.

-Nevertheless, Mc Neill moved to New York City in 1975 to rejoin Burroughs and continue the work.
-They were unable to find another publisher, however; in 1976, only eleven pages (of an intended 120) were published, in Rush magazine (an offshoot of Swank magazine).
-After seven years on and off, the project was finally abandoned.

-Ah Pook Is Here: And Other Texts

-Burroughs' text of the material was subsequently published in 1979 (by John Calder and Viking Penguin) under the title Ah Pook Is Here: And Other Texts.
-It retained many of the original concepts, but without the art.
-It was subsequently re-released by Riverrun Press in 1982.
+In 1973, Mc Neill moved to San Francisco from London to finish the project.
+However, the small advance offered by the publisher made any more than a few months of working full-time on the project impossible, and when Straight Arrow closed in 1974 the book was without a publisher.
+Nevertheless, Mc Neill moved to New York in 1975 to rejoin Burroughs and continue the work.
+They were unable to find another publisher and after seven years on and off, the project was finally abandoned.
+It was subsequently published in 1979 (by John Calder and Viking Penguin) in text form only under the original title of Ah Pook Is Here.

-Fragments published online

-Long after Burroughs death in 1997, only fragments of the project had been published, and only online.

-Mc Neill's companion volumes

-In 2011, long after Burroughs' death in 1997, Fantagraphics published two companion volumes: